Pavani-317/Data-Structures/README.md

 7. Binary search
 8. binary tree transerval
 9. linked list
-10.odd or even numbers in the given list
+10. odd or even numbers in the given list
+11. factorial without using recursion